Sveti Stefan, Montenegro: Jewel of the Budva Riviera

 Many times we have been able to obtain facilities for washing clothes by paying a little extra or by providing a little gift.
 Sobes are a very nice way to meet new people and make new lasting friends.
 On our return visits we have stayed with those same families on more than one occasion when we are in the area again.

-Read Larry Zalatel's story: Postlingberg in Linz, Austria: A Journey to Fairyland
+Larry Zaletel is a freelance travel writer, an avid and dedicated traveler, and a retired auditor.
+Read Larry Zalatel’s story: Postlingberg in Linz, Austria: A Journey to Fairyland